Employer of Record Singapore

 Compensation: – The employee’s compensation purely depends on the position and skills shown.
 However, 13th Month Payment is a common practice in Singapore (Not compulsory), which is commonly known as an Annual Bonus that equals 1 month’s pay.

 • Annual Leaves: A worker’s annual leave entitlement depends on the number of years of service with his/her employer.
-If the employee is covered by the Employment Act and has served the employer for a period of not less than 3 months is, in addition to the rest days, he or she qualifies for at least seven days of paid annual leave after completing a year of service.
+If the employee is covered by the Employment Act and has served the employer for a period of not less than 3 months, in addition to the rest days, he or she qualifies for at least seven days of paid annual leave after completing a year of service.
 For the first year, it begins with 7 days, and with each year passing, the number of days increases until the 8th year and after the 8th year, a worker is entitled of getting at least 14 days’ leave.

 • Sick Leave: If the employee has worked for roughly 6 months for the employer, the employee is entitled to 14 days of sick leave per year.
 If the employee has worked for 5 months, he/she is entitled to 11 days of sick leave per year and if the employee has worked for at least 3 months, he/she qualifies for 5 days of sick leave per year.

 • Maternity Leaves: Working mothers, qualify for a paid maternity leave of a minimum of 12 weeks and 16 weeks if the child will be a Singaporean citizen.
 Under the Employment Act, a working mother should work for an employer for around 3 uninterrupted months before the birth of the child.
 The mother should notify her employer at least one month in advance before taking leaves to avail of benefits.

 Payroll in Singapore

 As a promising and profitable market, Singapore is the perfect location for your business growth.
 Before hiring employees, it is vital for everyone to be aware of local labor laws and payroll ordinances.
-Being the most developed economies in the world, Singapore also represents business markets for talented and professional employees.
+Being the most developed economy in the world, Singapore also represents business markets for talented and professional employees.